What Makes Sugar Detrimental to My Child’s Health

 Tip: You might want to replace the sugar present in foods you serve your children with honey.
 This is a great natural food that’s laced with immunity-building nutrients.

 If your child is consuming a lot of sugar, it will increase their blood sugar and cause the lens of the eye to swell up, thereby impairing their ability to see.
+Therefore, it is crucial to be aware of sugar’s impact on health.

 Tip: Chuck that sugar.
 Instead, let your children eat foods like avocados, eggs and broccoli.
 These foods contain nutrients like zeaxanthin and lutein, that are great for eye health.

-There is plenty of research to indicate that an increase in asthma in kids and teens is linked to a greater sugar intake.
+There is plenty of research to indicate that an increase in asthma in kids is linked to a greater sugar intake.
 This is because a heavy diet of sugar can provoke an immune system-induced allergic inflammation in the airways, thereby causing the narrowing of the airways and producing asthma symptoms.

 You might think, ‘Who doesn’t have some sort of allergy or the other?’
 The harsh reality is, a serious allergy that is mixed in with sugar-laced foods, might provoke a worse allergic reaction called anaphylaxis, which might prove to be fatal.

-As if damage to the body isn’t enough, teens whose diets are high in refined sugar and saturated fats, can be prone to damage of the hippocampus region of their brains.
+As if damage to the body isn’t enough, kids whose diets are high in refined sugar and saturated fats, can be prone to damage to the hippocampus region of their brains.
 That makes for bad news, because this is the region of the brain that affects memory and learning.
 Refined sugar can cause damage to this and other parts of the brain, and this can lead to poor cognitive functioning.

 That ‘Sugar High’ we touched upon earlier?
 It is accompanied by low concentration levels and crankiness, too.